 First we messed around with Slack’s API and found an undocumented workaround for their cumbersome email invite system, so we’d be able to automatically add campers to our Slack.
 Then Harvard’s CS50 class, one of the most popular online courses, started using it.
 I thought, “OK — if it’s good enough for Harvard, it’s probably safe for us to switch.”

 Though their free tier warns that you only get 10,000 messages of searchable archive, and 5 integrations, they clearly state that “there is no limit on how many people you can add to your team on Slack.”
 So we assumed we wouldn’t need to worry about outgrowing their service.
-But trusting Slack’s marketing would prove to be a huge mistake.

 Even though it was 1 a.m.
 London time, someone from Gitter’s team quickly responded to my desperate tweet, reassuring me that Gitter had no hidden maximum room size.
 They assured me that things “should be fine”.